 Seasonal vegetable preparation tips: If you’re using dense vegetables like butternut or sweet potato for your seasonal vegetables, be sure to chop them as small as you’re chopping your carrots so they cook in the same amount of time.

 Slow cooker option: I haven’t tried, but Sarah reports that her soup turned out well after 8 hours on low heat.

 Storage suggestions: This soup keeps well in the refrigerator for about 4 days.
 It freezes and defrosts well if you want to freeze extra portions for later!

-Recommended equipment: I’m convinced that everything I cook in my Dutch oven comes out extra delicious.
+Recommended equipment: I’m convinced that everything I cook in my Dutch oven (affiliate link) comes out extra delicious.